Pre-Code Hollywood: Promotion

 Posters and publicity photos were often tantalizing.
 Women appeared in poses and garb not even glimpsed in the films themselves.
 In some cases actresses with small parts in films (or in the case of Dolores Murray in her publicity still for The Common Law, no part at all) appeared scantily clad.
 Hays became outraged at the steamy photographs, drawings and prose circulating in newspapers around the country for publicity.
 The original Hays Code contained an often-ignored note about advertising imagery, but he wrote an entirely new advertising screed in the style of the Ten Commandments that contained a set of twelve prohibitions.
 The first seven addressed imagery.
 They prohibited women in undergarments, women raising their skirts, suggestive poses, kissing, necking, and other suggestive material.
 The last five concerned advertising copy and prohibited misrepresentation of the film's contents, "salacious copy", and the word "courtesan".

 Studios found their way around the restrictions and published increasingly racy imagery.
 Ultimately this backfired in 1934 when a billboard in Philadelphia was placed outside the home of Cardinal Dennis Dougherty.
 Severely offended, Dougherty took his revenge by helping to launch the motion-picture boycott that would later facilitate enforcement of the Code.
 A commonly repeated theme by those supporting censorship, and one mentioned in the Code itself was the notion that the common people needed to be saved from themselves by the more refined cultural elite.

-Despite the obvious attempts to appeal to red-blooded American males, most of the patrons of sex pictures were women.
+Despite the obvious attempts to appeal to heterosexual American males, most of the patrons of sex pictures were women.
 Variety squarely blamed women for the increase in vice pictures:

 Women are responsible for the ever-increasing public taste in sensationalism and sexy stuff.
 Women who make up the bulk of the picture audiences are also the majority reader of the tabloids, scandal sheets, flashy magazines, and erotic books ... the mind of the average man seems wholesome in comparison. ...
 Women love dirt, nothing shocks 'em.